 In 2009, the Willamette creel program was expanded to include the January-February timeframe, but catches in the remainder of the open season were still generated by the catch card/creel survey ratio method.
-During 2010-2013, the creel survey was conducted during all timeframes in which sturgeon retention was allowed, and no expansions for non-sampled periods were attempted.
+During 2010-2013, the creel survey was conducted during all timeframes in which sturgeon retention was allowed, and no expansions for non-sampled periods were needed.
 Based on the above methods, annual white sturgeon harvest in the LWR averaged 1,531 fish (range 989-2,206) during 1986-1996, 1,871 fish (range 1,263-2,811) during 1997-2003, and 5,193 fish (range 2,327-9,148) during 2004-2010.
 During 2010-2014, the LWR recreational sturgeon fishery was managed under a separate harvest guideline.
 The Amendment to the Accord specified a 1,768 fish guideline for the Willamette River in 2012, including the baseline of 520 sturgeon.
 The guideline for 2013, including the 520 fish baseline, was 1,733 fish.
 When retention fisheries were reinstated in 2017, the baseline for the Willamette River was eliminated to improve harvest rate accounting.

-2019 Management Actions
+2020 Management Actions

-The management approach for 2019 LCR sturgeon fisheries paralleled the process used for prosecuting conservative fisheries in 2017 and 2018.
-ODFW and WDFW staff met with the Columbia River Recreational Advisory Group (CRRAG) in January 2019 to provide an update on the population status of LCR white sturgeon based on the 2018 stock assessment.
-A meeting with the Columbia River Commercial Advisory Group (CRCAG) was planned for January but did not occur.
-Several indicators were stable (YOY production, adult abundance, and proportion juveniles) compared to 2017.
-However, the legal abundance estimate declined by 19% from 2017.
+The initial management approach for 2020 LCR sturgeon fisheries paralleled the process used for prosecuting conservative fisheries in 2017-2019.
+ODFW and WDFW staff met with the CRRAG and the Columbia River Commercial Advisory Group (CRCAG) in January 2020 to provide an update on the population status of LCR white sturgeon based on the 2019 stock assessment.
+Population indicators were mixed compared to 2017 when retention fisheries resumed (fewer 38-54 inch FL fish, improved adult abundance, reduced YOY catch rates, and reduced proportion juveniles in the population).

-Based on this information and staff's intention to mimic the 2017-2018 fishery approach, the CRRAG was generally supportive of conservative retention opportunity in 2019.
-In February 2019, staff presented an update on the status of the LCR white sturgeon population to their respective Commissions.
-Both Commissions supported implementing sturgeon retention fisheries in 2019 similar to what occurred in 2017-2018.
+Based on this information and staff's intention to mimic the 2017-2019 fishery approach, both groups were generally supportive of conservative retention opportunity in 2020.
+In February 2020, staff presented an update on the status of the LCR white sturgeon population to their respective Commissions.
+Both Commissions supported implementing sturgeon retention fisheries in 2020 similar to what occurred in 2017-2019.

-Given the general desire to continue conservative retention fisheries, staff evaluated season options with an initial focus on the estuary recreational fishery.
-Staff used a conservative approach when designing 2019 fisheries that included:
+Given the general desire to continue conservative retention fisheries, staff evaluated 2020 season options using a conservative approach that included:

-• Maintaining the 44-50 inch FL legal slot for all LCR fisheries to facilitate management and provide immediate escapement of larger-size white sturgeon (50-54 inch FL) by excluding them from harvest.

-- Modeled the harvest for all fisheries combined to not exceed a conservative 3.8% harvest rate on 44-50 inch FL fish (equivalent impact to broodstock escapement of a 4.6% harvest rate on the traditional 38-54 inch FL size slot). - Delaying white sturgeon retention fisheries outside the Columbia Basin until annual creel programs are available to monitor the retained catch.
+- Maintaining the 44-50 inch FL legal slot for all LCR fisheries to facilitate management and provide immediate escapement of larger-size white sturgeon (50-54 inch FL) by excluding them from harvest. - Modeled the harvest for all fisheries combined to not exceed a conservative 4.0% harvest rate on 44-50 inch FL fish (equivalent impact to broodstock escapement of a 4.8% harvest rate on the traditional 38-54 inch FL size slot). - Delaying white sturgeon retention fisheries outside the Columbia Basin until annual creel programs are available to monitor the retained catch.

-Based on this approach, a total of 6,160 white sturgeon were available for harvest downstream of Bonneville Dam in 2019.
-Existing policies in both states allocate 80%, or 4,930 of the harvestable white sturgeon to recreational fisheries.
-Recreational sub-allocations in place prior to 2014 and in 2017-2018 were applied to 2019 fisheries resulting in 2,960 fish (48%) for the estuary, 1,230 fish (20%) for the mainstem Columbia above Wauna, and 740 fish (12%) for the LWR.
-The commercial share of 20% of the harvestable stock, or 1,230 fish for 2019 was not subject to any additional policy guidance.
+Based on this approach, a total of 5,720 white sturgeon were available for harvest downstream of Bonneville Dam in 2020.
+Existing policies in both states allocate 80%, or 4,580 of the harvestable white sturgeon to recreational fisheries.
+Recreational sub-allocations in place prior to 2014 and in 2017-2019 were applied to 2020 fisheries resulting in 2,750 fish (48%) for the estuary, 1,140 fish (20%) for the mainstem Columbia above Wauna, and 690 fish (12%) for the LWR.
+The commercial share of 20% of the harvestable stock, or 1,140 fish was not subject to any additional policy guidance.